PeiliSong501/Simulating_Automotive_Radar/README.md

 - usage instructions and examples
 - configuration explanations

-✉️ If you have urgent questions or require clarification for reproduction purposes, feel free to contact the author via email: **your_email@domain.com**
+✉️ If you have urgent questions or require clarification for reproduction purposes, feel free to contact the author via email: **peilisong@mail.nankai.edu.cn**

 Please stay tuned for updates.
 ---